 A word to let you know the BSA is starting and running fine again.
 Its problem had nothing to do with your magneto but was entirely due to me letting it sit idle all summer long, letting the gas in the carb bowl turn to varnish (think there is a lesson here!).
 Again, my apologies for my magneto misdiagnosis.
 It's good to know you still retain an interest in your products long after the sale was completed.

 Do not strap HT cables together allow a 1/4 air gap between HT coils (should not be touching)

 Please be aware not to over tighten MD1R strap as this can lead to excessive clutch wear

-Re Scitsu tachometers: The single magnetos use a yellow unit.
-The BLACK model is recommended for your 360 deg twin with BTH high output mag.
-You should connect the tacho sensor wire to both HT leads.
-V twins are tricky because of the uneven firing pulse.
-The 1-2 space, 1-2 space, 1-2 space, firing order can confuse the tacho, so it is best to treat V twins like a single and try and keep the sensor wire away from the 2nd HT lead but this is not always possible.
+Re: Scitsu Tachometers: The single Magnetos use a yellow unit.
+The black model is recommended for you 360o twin with BT-H high output mag.
+You should connect the Tacho sensor wire to both HT leads.
+V twins are tricky because of the uneven firing pulse. the 1-2 space, 1-2 space, firing order can confuse the Tacho, so it is best to treat V twins like a single and try to keep the sensor wire away.